 Herbert Peterson, MD

 Herbert B. Peterson, MD, the William R. Kenan, Jr. Distinguished Professor, is the past chair of the Department of Maternal and Child Health at the UNC Gillings School of Global Public Health and has a joint appointment in the Department of Obstetrics and Gynecology at the UNC School of Medicine.
-He also serves as Director of the World Health Organization (WHO) Collaborating Centre for Research Evidence for Sexual and Reproductive Health, based in the Department of Maternal and Child Health at the UNC Gillings School.
+He also serves as Director of the World Health Organization (WHO) Collaborating Center for Research Evidence for Sexual and Reproductive Health, based in the Department of Maternal and Child Health at the UNC Gillings School.
 He is a Fellow of the American College of Obstetricians and Gynecologists, the American College of Preventive Medicine and the American College of Epidemiology.

 Certified by both the American Board of Obstetrics and Gynecology and the American Board of Preventive Medicine, Dr. Peterson served for 20 years at the CDC, where he was Chief of the Epidemiologic Studies Branch and the first Chief of the Women’s Health and Fertility Branch of the Division of Reproductive Health.
 In 1999, he was assigned by CDC to WHO in Geneva, Switzerland where he served until coming to UNC in 2004.